7 Reasons Why Mold Experts Don't Use Plate Testing

 What test do I start with?

 This is a comprehensive dust test used to gauge the level of water damage molds, and conversely the level common indoor molds within your home or selected space.
-The ERMI can provide us with a starting baseline of data to begin measuring if your home has a mold issue.
+DNA Testing I can provide us with a starting baseline of data to begin measuring if your home has a mold issue.

 *It’s realistic to recognize that petri-dish plate testing will NOT give these answers alone.

-Of all the available tests out there, we recommend starting with the ERMI test as an initial screening for anyone starting out.
+Of all the available tests out there, we recommend starting with DNA Dust testing as an initial screening for anyone starting out.